PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 constant or axis handling, call order, dependency, public API, or TensorFlow boundary changed.

+`optimize_transpose_binary_bridges()` exposes the fixed two-key result `removed_transpose_binary_bridges` and `removed_transpose_binary_asymmetric_bridges` from an indexed owner with a default 32-rewrite cap.
+The lowerer selects it once under `enable_transpose_binary_bridge_optimizations`, with the live LayoutState and no else path.
+Both zero-cap and normal exits prune unused tensors, so zero counters are not complete mutation evidence.

+Strict characterization selects
+`_layout_pass_set_1_transpose_binary_bridge_stats`.
+It freezes the exact call, feature guard, no-else policy, quantized-activation/duplicate-fanout boundaries, sole occurrence, fixed schema, and an unconsumed observation-only policy.

 The three direct calls now retain the same two-key results in those selected targets.
 Their arguments, ordering, nested policy selections, live context, normalization convergence logic, and surrounding calls remain unchanged.
 The